-Kámoši is busy working with CAN’s talented artists: they’re creating music with the multi-instrumentalist Jaydev Mistry, developing their performance skills with drama worker Chelsea Morgan, and working with visual artist Mandy Beck McKim who’s using textiles, 3D, and 2D media to create puppets, mosaics, and illustration with the group.
-CAN’s artists are joined by Wigan Music Service’s facilitators Mel McCabe and Sharon Darby-Purcell who are developing the group’s considerable musical talents.
+Kámoši worked with CAN’s talented artists to create music with the multi-instrumentalist Jaydev Mistry, developed their performance skills with drama worker Chelsea Morgan, and worked with the visual artist Mandy Beck McKim who used textiles, 3D, and 2D media to create puppets, mosaics, and illustration with the group.
+CAN’s artists were joined by Wigan Music Service’s facilitators Mel McCabe and Sharon Darby-Purcell who developed the group’s considerable musical talents.

 Here are pictures from the end of term Kámoši celebrations.

-Listen to some of the music Kámoši has created this summer with two tracks inspired by the environment.
+Listen to some of the music Kámoši has created in summer 2021 with two tracks inspired by the environment.

 ‘It’s our future and our responsibility.’